ArcturusNavigation/arcturus_nix/README.md

 Everything from step 3 onwards can now be applied and your environment will update accordingly.
 It is important you do not make changes to the environment so your working tree stays clean.
 If you are debugging an error, you should also run the same sequence of commands in the same order to reproduce it.
-If the error still cannot be reproduced, enter the devshell with `nix develop -i` instead of `nix develop` (see below).
+If the error still cannot be reproduced, enter the devshell with `nix develop -i` instead of `nix develop` (see below for more options).

 ### Reproducibility in Production